ali-janjua/on_air_device/README.md

 An Arduino device consists of a red LED ligt that indicates if someone is on-air / using microphone.
-User can mute/unmute either in MS teams and the device will show the correct state or user can use on device physicall button to do the mute/unmute.
+User can mute/unmute either in MS teams and the device will show the correct state or user can use on device physical button to do the mute/unmute.

 ## Instructions
 * Start the python script (on_air.py).